 where $S_{\beta \frac{\rho}{\lambda}}$ denotes the soft-thresholding operator and $\proj{+}$ is the projection onto the non-negative orthant.
 The parameters $\rho$ and $\lambda$ are bounded by properties of the functional $J$, which set a clear range for their values, while the optimal choice of $\beta$ is a notoriously difficult task.

-Here, we adopt an automated tuning of $\beta$ based on the a priori given desired sparsity level of the cylindrical shearlet coefficients.
+Here, we adopt an automated tuning of $\beta$ based on the given a priori sparsity level of the cylindrical shearlet coefficients.
 This method was originally introduced in~\cite{purisha2017controlled} using Haar wavelet regularization in traditional 2d tomography regularization.

-In a recent work, some of the authors modified this method for the 2d+time dynamic tomography setting using classical shearlets~\cite{bubba2020sparse} and 3d+time (complex) wavelets~\cite{Bubba2021}, where they also provided a justification for this model further.
-The detailed steps of this method are found in Algorithm 1 in~\cite{bubba2020sparse}, where the necessary modification from 3d to 4d apply.
+In a recent work, some of the authors modified this method for the 2d+time dynamic tomography setting using classical shearlets~\cite{bubba2020sparse} and 3d+time (complex) wavelets~\cite{Bubba2021}, where they also provided further justification for this model.
+The detailed steps of this method are found in Algorithm 1 in~\cite{bubba2020sparse}, where the necessary modifications from 3d to 4d apply.